 Surprisingly simple yet powerful recommendations.

-It's rare to find such honest advice.
-I knew there should be an easy way of making profits from stocks effectively.
+It's rare to find such honest recommendations.
+I knew there should be an easy way to profit from stocks effectively.

-By far the most competent investment advisor I have come across.
+By far the most competent equity research analyst I have come across.

 Congratulations on 22 years of Smart Gains.
 Following it for more than 17 years and still keep a lookout for it every Wednesday morning.